The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Popular varieties include:

-- Textured chews that scrape teeth clean
+- Textured chews that mechanically scrape teeth

-- Enzyme-enhanced treats that break down plaque
+- Enzyme-enhanced treats that attack plaque chemistry

-- Breath-freshening formulations
+- Breath-freshening formulations (minty, but weird)

 Functional Treats